SAP/styleguides/clean-abap/CleanABAP.md

 Don't start working on a backlog item by making a `$TMP` copy of a development object and playing around with it.
 Others won't notice these objects and therefore won't know the status of your work.
 You will probably waste a lot of time by making the working copy in the first place.
-You will also forget to delete the copy afterwards, spamming our system and dependencies.
+You will also forget to delete the copy afterwards, spamming your system and dependencies.
 (Don't believe this?
 Go to your development system and check your `$TMP` right now.)

 Also, don't start by writing a test report that calls something in a specific way,